bdeckard92/dupUT/01-Class-Content/10-OOP/01-Activities/02-Pass-Tests/README.md

 * It's done when I have written code for a reverse algorithm that takes in a string such as `"Hello World!"` and returns a reversed string such as `"!dlroW olleH"`.

 * It's done when I have written code for a palindrome algorithm that uses the `reverse()` method and checks whether the string is a [palindrome](https://www.merriam-webster.com/dictionary/palindrome).

 * It's done when I have written code for a capitalize algorithm that converts the first letter in each word of a string to an uppercase letter.

-* It's done when I can run `npm run test` in the command line and verify that I correctly implemented each method, and each test passes.
+* It's done when I can run `npm run test` in the command line and verify that I have correctly implemented each method, and each test passes.

 ---